-The following section addresses the question of whether a reintroduction of lynx is, on the face of it, an appropriate thing to do in England and, as such, whether it is worth pursuing the Project in further detail.
+The following section addresses the question of whether a reintroduction of lynx is, on the face of it, an appropriate thing to do in Scotland and, as such, whether it is worth pursuing the Project in further detail.

-It concludes that, due to England's history, the likely benefits and minimal risks of the Project, public sentiment towards the idea and the legal obligations to which England and the UK are bound, it would be appropriate to proceed with the Project in England.
+It concludes that, due to the history of Scotland, the likely benefits and minimal risks of the Project, public sentiment towards the idea and the legal obligations to which Scotland and the UK are bound, it would be appropriate to proceed with the Project in Scotland.